Shopping (1994 film)

-Shopping is a 1994 British action crime drama film written and directed by Paul W. S. Anderson about a group of British teenagers who indulge in joyriding and ramraiding.
+Shopping is a 1994 British action crime drama film written and directed by Paul Anderson, in his directorial debut, about a group of British teenagers who indulge in joyriding and ramraiding.
 It was the first major leading role for actor Jude Law, who first met his co-star and future wife Sadie Frost on the set of the film.

-The film was located at Trellick Tower, Golborne Road, London.
+Plot

+Billy is released from prison, but the police are sure he will be back.
+As soon as his girlfriend picks him up they ram & steal a BMW, leading to an extensive chase, with Billy taunting the police to catch him.